richmondu/shipping_application/README.md

 - Jenkins CI/CD for automated build and deployment
 - Docker and Docker-Compose for containerization

-Hopefully, there are some business lines which uses Python instead of Java for specific microservices such as Data Analytics related services.
+Hopefully, there are some business lines which uses Python instead of Java for specific microservices/containers such as Data Analytics related services.

 # Design